 Table 3-3 shows the cycling flows that have been included in the AMAT appraisals.
-Unlike walking, the largest flow is the radial flow between Hauxton or Harston and Cambridge.
+Unlike walking, the largest flow is the radial flow between Hauxton or Harston and Cambridge, until the supressed demand on the Melbourn - Royston link is released in the do-something.